 Custody is an outdated word in Tennessee divorce cases, but is convenient short-hand for the modern term “primary residential parent.”
-In a divorce case, one parent is going to be designated the PRP and oftentimes that parent gets the final word on many child-rearing decisions like education, healthcare and after school activities.
+In a divorce case, one parent may be designated the PRP and oftentimes that parent gets the final word on many child-rearing decisions like education, healthcare and after school activities.
 If the parents cannot agree on who will be the PRP, the court will decide it for them.
 You will need an experienced divorce or "child custody" lawyer to fight this battle for you given the stakes involved.
 Even if you do not want to be the PRP, a divorce lawyer can help you get a parenting plan that sets a reasonable visitation schedule and allows you to remain involved in your children’s lives.

 Under Tennessee law, any divorce decree granting a divorce where minor children are involved must include a permanent parenting plan (PPP).
 The PPP should take into account the child's changing needs as he/she grows, delegate the responsibilities of each parent, minimize the child's exposure to parental conflict and set a dispute resolution process the parties must complete before future, non-emergency, child custody issues are brought before the court.
-The PPP must also set a residential schedule for the child and, even if parenting time is split 50/50, one parent will have to be designated the PRP.
+The PPP must also set a residential schedule for the child and, even if parenting time is split 50/50, one parent may have to be designated the PRP.
 An experienced child custody attorney will likely have seen many parenting situations similar to yours and can offer sound guidance on a PPP that works for you and your child and will be accepted by the court.

 If the parties cannot reach an agreement on the PPP, the court will conduct a comparative analysis of the parents in establishing a residential schedule.
 The overriding goal of the court is to further the best interest of the child.
 Another important, but secondary, goal is maximizing the parents' participation in their child's life.
 The Tennessee Code sets out fourteen factors for the court to consider when making the analysis.
 The statute also authorizes the court to consider any other factor it deems relevant.
 One factor that is often given considerable weight by the courts is the love, affection and emotional ties that exist between the child and the parent.
 Continuity and stability are also important.
 The child's preference is usually not a factor unless the child is at least 12 years old.